serodriguez68/authz/README.md

 resolve `All` in your `#resolve_keyword` method.

 We recommend creating an `app/scopables` directory to place the scopables, but you can put them wherever you want.
+Just remember to adjust the `authz.rb` initializer accordingly.

 ```ruby
 module ScopableByCity